juanmcasillas/ESP32-BLE-Combo/README.md

 This library is a wrapper of the above fork in order to make it compatible with the [Keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/) [Mouse](https://www.arduino.cc/reference/en/language/functions/usb/mouse/) and
 [Gamepad](https://www.arduino.cc/reference/en/libraries/joystick/) (note that a gamepad is kind of joystick).

+See [BLButtons](https://github.com/juanmcasillas/BLButtons) as a working example of the library.
 ## Features

  - All the features of the original library.